TIKTOK TRANSPARENCY REPORT

-Any information request we receive is carefully reviewed for legal sufficiency, to determine whether, for example, the requesting entity is authorized to gather evidence in connection with a law enforcement investigation or to investigate an emergency involving imminent harm.
+Any information request we receive is carefully reviewed for legal sufficiency to determine, for example, whether the requesting entity is authorized to gather evidence in connection with a law enforcement investigation or to investigate an emergency involving imminent harm.
 For more on our policies and practices, please see our Law Enforcement Data Request Guidelines.

 Government requests for content removal

+Our Community Guidelines and Terms of Service prohibit content that infringes on third party intellectual property.
 We honor valid take-down requests based on violations of copyright law, such as the Digital Millennium Copyright Act (DMCA).
 Upon receiving an effective notice from a rights holder of potential intellectual property infringement, TikTok will remove the infringing content in a timely manner.

-Any activity that infringes the copyrights of others may lead to account suspension or removal.
+Any activity that infringes on the copyrights of others may lead to account suspension or removal.
 For more information on how we evaluate copyright infringement allegations, please see our Intellectual Property Policy.